 Input is Reduced due to Stack Temperature If a stack sensor is used and temp exceeds limits.
+Low Fire Shutdown When a call for heat has ended, and if the firing rate was greater than 50%, the boiler will drop to low fire and run for one minute before shutting off.
 Minimum off Time is Active The Minimum Off Time has been set on the boiler.
 During this time the boiler has taken itself offline from the Master.
 Multiple out of Sequence Interlocks Fault The HeatNet control has detected an interlock fault and is trying to resolve the source.
 A wait period is in effect.
 New Boiler Starting, Reducing Input In a HeatNet system with the Adaptive Modulation selected, the boiler will reduce input on currently running boilers when starting a newly added boiler.
 This is to minimize adding too many BTUs delivered to the system.
-No Local Flow Interlock LOCAL WATER FLOW on J11B.5 & J11B.6.
-Once the HeatNet series boiler receives waits 10 seconds or more (adjustable) to prove flow.
+No Local Flow Interlock LOCAL WATER FLOW on J11B.5 & J11B.6 or Flowmeter on J1-3,4.
+Once the HeatNet series boiler receives a call for heat, it closes the Local circulator pump relay.
+It then waits 10 seconds or more (adjustable) to prove flow.
 If there is no flow, the flow switch alarm will be set.
-Every 10 minutes the circulator pump relay will cycle ON for 10 seconds and then OFF for 10 seconds to try and establish flow No System Flow The SYSTEM WTR FLOW interlock is open.
+Every 10 minutes the circulator pump relay will cycle ON for 10 seconds and then OFF for 10 seconds to try and establish flow.
+No System Flow The SYSTEM WTR FLOW interlock is open.
 J11A.1 & J11A.2.
 Once the HeatNet series boiler receives a call for heat, it closes the system circulator pump relay.
 It then waits 10 seconds or more to prove flow.
 If there is no flow, the flow switch alarm will be set.
 Every 10 minutes the circulator pump relay will cycle ON and then OFF for 10 seconds to try and establish flow.
 Number of Boilers Limited due to Insufficient Flow The GPM measured through a system flow meter, writing the GPM through communications port, or writing the # of boilers that can run does not meet flow requirements.
 OPEN Sensor The indicates the temperature sensor which opened.
 Sensors are: Outside, Supply, Return, Header, DHW, Stack, and System Return.
 Pre-Purge The Blower is exchanging the air in the combustion chamber per the Ignition control's pre- purge time.
 Ignition The boiler is at it's ignition phase in attempting to light the burner.
 Post Purge A post purge of the blower is in effect.
 Return Temperature is Low Displayed when the Return Temperature may cause condensing (mainly in non-condensing boilers).